-It’s a huge undertaking to try to sum up fourteen years of a fandom, but this page should provide a little bit of a primer to anyone who is new to hanfic.
+It’s a huge undertaking to try to sum up twenty plus years of a fandom, but this page should provide a little bit of a primer to anyone who is new to hanfic.
 If you disagree with anything said here, feel free to shoot me an email and offer your opinion.
 Obviously this article is just the work of one person, although I have had some help, so it won’t be completely unbiased and informative, but I hope it is still helpful.

 I’ve divided the article into two sections.
 First, some basic demographics and things.
 Second, a history by roughly defined “era.”